Revised Date: 7/2/2018

-If a student does not achieve the passing standard on the Clinical Skills Assessment (CSA) [Appendix A], Clinical Performance Instrument (CPI), or assignment, the student will be given an Interim Block Notice (IBN) by the block leader.
+If a student does not achieve the passing standard on the Clinical Skills Assessment (CSA), Clinical Performance Instrument (CPI), or assignment, the student will be given an Interim Block Notice (IBN) by the block leader.
 The IBN will contain information related to the academic deficit and the student is strongly encouraged to meet with the DCE for direct feedback on areas needing improvement.
-The Director of Faculty and Student Affairs also receives a copy of the IBN.
+The Director Student Affairs also receives a copy of the IBN.
 The Director or DCE may employ the Academic Advancement Committee (AAC) to assist in making recommendations to facilitate student success.

 Deductions for failure to meet written assignment expectations are as follows:

 Deductions for any unexcused absence of a mandatory event are as follows: